 - Speaking of splat-marks, notice that of the two torpedoes fired, only one hit within two meters of the port—and it barely made a mark.

-- If a 1 gram object (for perspective, that’s about 10 peas) struck the Enterprise at 0.5c, it would result in a release of 3.725×1013J of energy or about 8.9 kilotons of TNT, which is kind of a lot.
+- If a 1 gram object (for perspective, that’s about 10 peas) struck the Enterprise at 0.5c, it would result in a release of 3.725×1013J of energy or about 8.9 kilotons of TNT (approximately half the yield of Fat Man, the nuclear bomb that destroyed Nagasaki), which is kind of a lot.
 The math.
 To put that into perspective, a single shell from a WWII era 15” gun, firing a 879 Kg shell at 804 m/s strikes with a kinetic energy of 0.000067901 kilotons.
 Unfortunately, I couldn’t find figures on the explosive charge inside the armor-piercing shell, but it would be less than a ton.
 To further put this into perspective, this 15” gun was the type used on the HMS Hood and HMS Prince of Wales in the fight against the Bismarck.
 It was powerful enough to pierce Bismarck’s 12.6” of armor.
 The Iowa’s 16” guns could penetrate 20” armor.
 The point is that it doesn’t take kilotons of energy to pierce even very heavy armor.

 - From Star Trek: DS9, season 4, episode 01, Way of the Warrior, Part 2, my screencap.